mramshaw/Secret-Santa/README.md

     $ pip install --user -r requirements.txt

+Or (for Python 3):

+    $ pip3 install --user -r requirements.txt

 ## Tests

 Run unit tests as follows:

     $ pytest -v

+Or (for Python 3):

+    $ python3 -m pytest -v

 This should look as follows: